byui-cse/cse212-csharp/docs/lesson03/prepare.md

 ### The "Undo" Option and the Stack

 One of the most common stacks that people use on a computer is related to the Undo option in word processors and editors.
 When we type something on the keyboard, the item is both displayed to the screen and also added to a stack.
-If we type the phrase `"The rain in Spain stays mainly in the plain"`, we would expect the following commands to be put pushed onto the stack:
+If we type the phrase `"The rain in Spain stays mainly in the plain"`, we would expect the following commands to be pushed onto the stack:
 `Type "The", Type "rain", Type "in"`, and so forth.
 The last item to be pushed would be `Type "plain"`.
 If we press the Undo button, the software will pop the stack and receive: `Type "plain"`.
 The software will then do the opposite of this which would result in the word `"plain"` being removed from the screen.

 {% include image.html url="undo_stack.jpg"